GFDRR/rdl-docs/docs/local.md

 ## Naming convention for files and project folder

-Words
+Structuring and naming of risk data files within a project folder represent the simplest and most direct level of implementation of the Risk Data Standard.

 ### Files

-To help univocally identify the content of a dataset, the filename must summarise all the key information that allow to distinquish it from the others.
+To help univocally identify the content of a dataset file, the filename should summarise all the key information that allow to distinquish it from the others.
 The general format, all in lower caps, uses a tag approach to build the full filename:

       [component_code]-{project_name}-[country_iso]-{schema_specifics}-{time}